 As part of the state's response to address the Coronavirus Disease 2019 (COVID-19) global outbreak, Governor Gavin Newsom declared a State of Emergency on March 4, 2020.
 As the situation progressed, Governor Newsom signed Executive Order (EO) N-33-20 on March 19, 2020, issuing a stay-at-home order to protect the health and well-being of all Californians and to establish consistency across the state in order to slow the spread of COVID-19.
-As a result, California gambling establishments and other businesses that provide nonessential services to the public have been required to cease nonessential operations and close their doors to the public until further notice.
+As a result, California gambling establishments and other businesses that provide nonessential services to the public have been required to cease nonessential operations and close their doors to the public multiple times since March 2020.
+The most recent CDPH Order, issued on July 13, 2020, required all gambling establishments to close indoor operations until further notice.